canonical/mlflow-operator/docs/explanation/why-charmed.rst

 Why choose charmed MLflow?
 ==========================

 Are you considering using Charmed MLflow?
-Wondering what the advantages are of charmed MLflow vs. upstream `MLflow`_?
+Wondering what the advantages are of charmed MLflow vs. upstream `MLflow <https://mlflow.org/>`_?

 Knowing the answer to this will help any prospective MLflow users decide whether they want the charmed version.